-2. In the late '80s, Disney hired British animator Roger Purdum to direct a non-musical version of Beauty and the Beast, with Linda Woolverton writing the script.
+In the late '80s, Disney hired British animator Roger Purdum to direct a non-musical version of Beauty and the Beast, with Linda Woolverton writing the script.
 But the company wasn't happy with the result of 10 weeks of storyboarding (which you can see here)—the story was too dark and depressing.

-"In the middle of our process, Little Mermaid premiered, and that changed everything," Woolverton told the Los Angeles Times. "[T]he concept of the musical, the Broadway musical brought to animation by Howard Ashman and Alan Menken.
+"In the middle of our process, The Little Mermaid premiered, and that changed everything," Woolverton told the Los Angeles Times. "[T]he concept of the musical, the Broadway musical brought to animation by Howard Ashman and Alan Menken.
 So I was flown to Disney in Florida to meet with Howard.
 Howard and I just clicked. ...
-In a hotel room in Fishkill, N.Y., Howard and I pretty much conjured up this version of Beauty and the Beast.
+In a hotel room in Fishkill, New York, Howard and I pretty much conjured up this version of Beauty and the Beast.
 Howard and I never clashed.
 I was his student.
 He taught me everything I know about musicals."

 Jackie Chan dubbed the Beast’s voice for the Chinese translation of the movie—including the singing.
 Here he is performing the title track in Mandarin with Sarah Chen:

 The song “Human Again” was cut from the original movie, in part because it added 11 minutes to the film, and partially because it created a problem with the passage of time. "[W]e kept asking, 'Well what?
 Is Maurice wondering around in the woods all this time?
-Is Gaston just sitting around in a tavern drinking beer after beer growing a long white beard?'"
-Wise said.
+Is Gaston just sitting around in a tavern drinking beer after beer growing a long white beard?,'" co-director Kirk Wise said.
 "We couldn't quite figure out what to do with the other characters during this time that Belle's at the castle and keep the motor of the story running."
-In recent years, the whole sequence has been included on DVD and Blu-Ray extras.
+In recent years, the whole sequence has been included on DVD and Blu-ray extras.
 In case you don’t have either of those sitting around your house, check out part of it here:

 Many people remember that the title song from Beauty and the Beast took home the “Best Original Song” Oscar in 1992, but it was just one of three songs nominated from the movie.
-But “Belle,” the opening song, and “Be Our Guest” were also up for an Oscar.)
+But “Belle,” the opening song, and “Be Our Guest” were also up for an Oscar.
 Must have been rough to be the writers of the other two songs in that category: “When You’re Alone” from Hook and “(Everything I Do) I Do It For You” from Robin Hood: Prince of Thieves.

 Co-director Kirk Wise started his career drawing caricatures for tourists—but not Disney tourists.
 While attending art school, Wise made extra money by working at Universal Studios.

 He’s got the mane of a lion, the beard and head of a buffalo, the brow of a gorilla, the eyes of a human, the tusks of a wild boar, the body of a bear, and the legs and tail of a wolf ... and a little something extra.
 Animator Glen Keane claims that “Beast actually has a rainbow bum, but nobody knows that but Belle.”

 Keane wished that the Beast had stayed a Beast instead of transforming into his princely human form.
 To help bridge the gap, he penned a funny line for Belle to say at the end: “I had them record Belle saying, ‘Do you think you could grow a beard?’
 It was a good idea.
 It’s not in the movie.
 We should have put it in there.”